 Many factors play into whether or not retirees may retain their @ucdavis.edu email account and/or address.

 - Davis campus emeriti/ae—emeriti/ae may arrange with their department to retain their UC Davis email addresses.

 - Davis campus retired staff—within 90 days of retirement, staff may apply for an optional and complimentary service that will forward their email@example.com email to an external email address (e.g., firstname.lastname@example.org).

 - Sacramento campus faculty and physicians emeriti/ae—emeriti/ae with a business purpose may arrange with their department to retain their UC Davis email addresses.

 - Sacramento Campus Retired Staff—Unfortunately, email accounts for health system retired staff are disabled upon retirement due to HIPAA regulations and there is no provision for continued email for retired UCDH staff.

 For more information, contact the IT Express Computing Help Desk directly at:

 UC Davis libraries

 Retirees are eligible for similar levels of services as when they were current employees.
-An exception is access to certain online references for most retired staff, due to licensing costs.
 A library bar code will be applied to the retiree's AggieCard.
 Privileges for retired staff must be renewed annually; privileges for emeritus/a faculty do not expire.
 For more information, contact the library directly at:

 Telephone: (530) 752-6561